 - The documents submitted will be sent to the appropriate Department Chair of the appropriate academic program for review to determine if the internship is an appropriate learning experience

-The Office of Career Development does not award nor arrange for academic credit for internships.
+The Career Center does not award nor arrange for academic credit for internships.
 It is the responsibility of the student to seek approval for academic credit from the appropriate academic department prior to accepting an internship for credit.

 We encourage all companies and organizations to consider offering compensation.
 This will help you to attract more quality candidates, as well as solidify time commitments from interns.
 Many students work their way through college and often give up part time employment to take an internship, so receiving some form of remuneration is appreciated.
 Average hourly pay for interns ranges from $8-$20 an hour.
 Work hours for interns during the Fall and Spring semesters should be in the area of 10-20 per week, and can reach up to 40 hours per week during the Summer.
 Employers are encouraged to be flexible during times such as midterms and finals.

 Hosting An Intern Is The Smart Choice

 Expertise.
 Most students schedule their internships relatively late in their degree programs.
 They bring with them the academic preparation of an almost completed degree.
 They will be well-read in current theory and practice as a result of their coursework.

 Energy.
 Interns come full of energy and ideas.
 They are eager to learn, be challenged, and contribute.
 An intern can be a great catalyst for new ideas and organizational growth.